CSCI-3398/hackathon2/README.md

       perl scripts_pl\00.verify\verify_all.pl

-When I was last able to test this, I was able to call the commands shown in Part 2 through the end from the DOS cmd.
+When I was last able to test this, I was able to call the commands shown in Part 2 through the end from the DOS command line.
 When you call a binary (i.e., something that doesn't have a file extension in the commands below), you'll probably need to add `.exe`.
-And when you call a perl script (ending in `.pl`), you might need to preface the command with the word perl.
+And when you call a perl script (ending in `.pl`), you might need to preface the command with the word `perl`.

 ## Part 2: Build the baseline system